vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndY: 12
     projectButtonText: ""
     projectTitle: "              Handmade reversible bomber jackets, 2021"
-  - projectTitle: Léman
-    projectDescription: >-

-      Léman is a capsule jewelry collection composed of a necklace and a pair of earrings, both shaped after the contours of Lake Léman — the body of water along which both artists grew up.
-Sculpted in recycled silver using the lost-wax technique, the pieces trace the lake’s sinuous form, their edges cut with a saw reminiscent of the surrounding mountain facades plunging into its depths.

-      The mirror-polished surfaces reflect light like the lake itself, creating a dialogue between landscape and ornament, nature and craftsmanship.
-Minimal yet sculptural, each piece embodies a shared sense of origin and material sensitivity, transforming a familiar horizon into wearable memory.

-      Pictures by Simon Loiseau
-    textStartX: 0
-    textStartY: 1
-    textEndX: 3
-    textEndY: 4
-    projetImages:
-      - projectImage: /img/susannecharlottebijoux1.jpg
-        startX: 2
-        startY: 4
-        endX: 6
-        endY: 8
-      - projectImage: /img/susannecharlottebijoux2.jpg
-        startX: 6
-        startY: 7
-        endX: 8
-        endY: 9
 ---
 Charlotte Stuby and Susanne Fischer are an artist duo whose collaborative practice bridges the realms of art, design, and textile craftsmanship.